Entrepreneurialism and Grit Inspire Marcus Goldman to Launch his Business

 In 1869, Marcus Goldman starts a small business buying and selling promissory notes in Lower Manhattan.
 His strong relationships and reputation as an honest broker form the foundation for a company that will grow to become one of the most influential financial institutions in the world.

 Marcus’s entrepreneurial instincts served him well in New York.
-He set up a one-room shop on Pine Street and developed a small business buying and selling promissory notes – similar to today’s commercial paper.
+He set up a one-room shop on Pine Street and developed a small business buying and selling promissory notes, financial instruments similar to commercial paper.
 His strong relationships with merchants allowed him to evaluate their creditworthiness and act as a reliable intermediary between small borrowers and institutional lenders.

 At that time, Marcus conducted the majority of his business among wholesale jewelers on Maiden Lane in Lower Manhattan and leather merchants and tanners on Beekman Street, reselling their short-term notes to banks and other institutional investors.
-In his first year, he was able to singlehandedly transact more than US$5 million in commercial paper.
+In his first year, he singlehandedly transacted more than US$5 million in commercial paper.

 Over time, Marcus’s reputation for diligence, accuracy, exactitude and persistence helped grow his business significantly.
-By 1890, his company was turning over US$30 million in paper annually (US$677 million today).
+By 1890, his company was turning over US$30 million in paper annually (US$677 million in 2019 dollars).